UPDATED: 28th January 2014

 Windows 8.1 review: PC Settings

-More settings have found their way into the Modern UI settings ‘app’, and there are now fewer reasons to go to the old Control Panel.
-However, settings are still heavily pared down and you’ll probably find that the Control Panel is still necessary for advanced settings.
+In 8.1, more settings have found their way into PC Settings, giving you fewer reasons to go to the old Control Panel.
+However, Control Panel is still necessary for advanced settings.

 Combined with another new feature called Work Folders, you can synch work documents to your laptop or tablet.
 Should you then lose your computer or leave the company, the IT admin can revoke access remotely.